“Few super chefs have rallied other chefs to charity causes as well as the team of Wolfgang Puck and Barbara Lazaroff.”

 The California Spirit Event

-Twenty-seven years ago, Barbara Lazaroff and Wolfgang Puck founded the annual California Spirit Event which has raised millions of dollars to support the American Cancer Society in its mission to eliminate cancer through research, education, and advocacy.
+In 1993, Barbara Lazaroff and Wolfgang Puck founded the annual California Spirit Event.
+Over the years, it raised millions of dollars to support the American Cancer Society in its mission to eliminate cancer through research, education, and advocacy.
 Along with co-hostess Sherry Lansing, the Cal Spirit Event features gourmet creations by Los Angeles’ most renowned chefs, premium California wines, live entertainment, and a spectacular live and silent auction.

-For over a quarter of a century, Barbara has hosted an annual Passover Seder at Spago on the second seder night, benefiting Mazon, A Jewish Response To Hunger.
-Patrons enjoy one of the most gourmet traditional kosher Seders while supporting Mazon’s drive to eradicate hunger by supporting a myriad of hunger relief organizations throughout the U.S. and abroad.
+Each year, on the second seder night, patrons enjoy one of the most gourmet traditional kosher Seders while supporting Mazon’s drive to eradicate hunger by supporting a myriad of hunger relief organizations throughout the U.S. and abroad.

-Twenty-six years ago, living in Los Angeles, 3,000 miles from her childhood home, Passover drew near and Barbara Lazaroff turned to [then-husband] Wolfgang Puck suggesting a community Seder.
-She knew there are many people, like her, who lived far from their families and feel alone remembering the warmth of their family Passover celebrations.
-A year earlier Wolf had replied that no one would come, but Barbara persisted and Wolfgang Puck, although not Jewish himself, rose to the task and quickly became a master of Passover cuisine.
+Living in Los Angeles, 3,000 miles from her childhood home, as Passover drew near, Barbara Lazaroff turned to [then-husband] Wolfgang Puck suggesting a community Seder.
+She thought of the many people like her who lived far from their families and the warmth of their family Passover celebrations.
+A year earlier Wolf had replied that no one would come, but Barbara persisted and Wolfgang Puck, although not Jewish himself, rose to the task quickly becoming a master of Passover cuisine.

-Somewhat ironically about 40% of today's Spago Seder guests are not Jewish.
-However, along with their Jewish friends, they love the tradition and camaraderie, the children's choir, the humor, (yes, laughter), and warmth of this unique Seder and Barbara Lazaroff loves sharing the Passover story and tradition.
-For many of our guests, who don't spend the second Seder night with family, Spago is their home on Passover.
+These days about 40% of today's Spago Seder guests are not Jewish.
+Along with their Jewish friends, they love the tradition and camaraderie, the children's choir, the humor, laughter, and warmth of this gourmet Seder.
+Barbara loves sharing the Passover story and tradition.
+For many of Spago's Seder guests,who don't spend the second Seder night with family, Spago is their home on Passover.
 (As it is year-round.)

-On Tuesday April 19, 2011 Barbara hosted the 27th annual gourmet Seder and attendees included award-winner Lainie Kazan, Grammy Award-winner Melissa Manchester, and Tony/Grammy Award-winner "Jersey Boy" John Lloyd Young.
-The captivating and thoroughly charming Westside Children's Choir again performed this year.
+At the 27th annual gourmet Seder in 2011, attendees included award-winner Lainie Kazan, Grammy Award-winner Melissa Manchester, and Tony/Grammy Award-winner "Jersey Boy" John Lloyd Young.
+The Westside Children's Choir again captivated and charmed the guests.

 Aviva Family and Children's Services